coco33920/HTMLFromTeXBooks/README.md

 ## What this project *is not*
 The purpose of this project **is not** and never will be a kind of "TeX To HTML" compiler, I do *not* intend to implement the full TeX and LaTeX specification.
-As such the support of mathematics is likely **never to be** included here.
 This is a tool mainly done *for me* for my usage, that is publishing my book on ScribbleHub and the web.
 I'm sure you can find real compilers if you want to support the full specification of TeX and LaTeX

 ## Support